PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-11 08:53:04
+Last updated: 2024-04-11 08:53:36
-Random Quote: Rickard Karstark killed more than a Frey and a Lannister.
-He killed my honor.  -  Robb Stark
+Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy